aexko/data_gen_c/README.md

 ## No header in the csv file

 Yeah, I have not found an efficient way.
+I know also that I have a coma extra at the end of the line, but I did not have the time to fix it.

 ## Code not clean

-I know that my code is ugly, but it works, and I did not have the time to refactor
+I know that my code is ugly (generate.c), but it works, and I did not have the time to refactor.

+## qsort is not working
+I thought it would work, but it is not and I did not have the time to fix it.

 Thank you,
 Alex Kao (40286533)